Hermann Gröhe: Human rights

 Addressing a United Nations "interfaith" meeting in 2008, Gröhe defended the right to convert to another faith, a right not recognized in some Muslim countries; he called it "unacceptable that up until now laws in some countries threaten those who want to convert with the death penalty."

 After an 18-month-old boy died of measles in Berlin in 2015, Gröhe warned publicly that "those who refuse to vaccinate their children endanger not only them but others, threatening serious health problems."

 In June 2017, Gröhe voted against Germany's introduction of same-sex marriage.

 In April 2020, Gröhe co-signed – alongside around 50 other members of his parliamentary group – a letter to President of the European Commission Ursula von der Leyen which called on the European Union to take in children who were living in migrant camps across Greece.

 Personal life

-Gröhe is married with former hospital administrator Heidi Oldenkott-Gröhe; they have three sons and one daughter.
+Gröhe is married to former hospital administrator Heidi Oldenkott-Gröhe; they have three sons and one daughter.
 He is a Protestant.